rodubero/clean-shutdown/README.md

 `clean-shutdown` is a simple daemon that monitors a user-specified GPIO pin and triggers a clean software shutdown when that pin is asserted low.
 It offers ways to customise the behaviour of the shutdown process to fit most use-cases.

+> [!IMPORTANT]
-This fork adds some changes enabling compatibility with RPi4 running raspios_arm64-2024-07-04.
+> This fork adds some changes enabling compatibility with RPi4 running raspios_arm64-2024-07-04.

 ## Installation